Shubhkathal/Telecom_churn-data-analyst/README.md

 - **Feature Engineering:** I explore feature engineering techniques to enhance predictive modeling accuracy and explore different strategies to improve model performance.

-- **Predictive Modeling:** Leveraging machine learning algorithms like logistic regression, decision trees, and random forests, I build predictive models to forecast customer churn.
-Evaluation metrics such as accuracy, precision, and recall are used to assess model effectiveness.

-## Repository Structure
 - **Data:** Contains the raw dataset.

 - **Notebooks:** Jupyter notebooks detailing the step-by-step EDA and predictive modeling process.